Security at Unbounce

 External Security Audits

-We perform annual external penetration tests against our application to comply with PCI and to ensure that our security practices are providing a benefit to the security of our customers.
+We perform external penetration tests against our application to ensure that our security practices are providing a benefit to the security of our customers.
 The penetration tests are performed by an unbiased third-party security firm.

 Any security audits, scans, or penetration tests that are not explicitly approved by Unbounce are prohibited as part of our Acceptable Use Policy.
 This applies to all systems and services managed by Unbounce.
 Persons running scans may be discoverable, in this case we will contact you directly and ask that you stop any further actions before pursuing legal options.
 This is because any unapproved scans may result in having the source IP address(es) banned to protect our systems and interfere with the service availability for other customers.